Last Updated November 11, 2020

 We will not deny, charge different prices for, or provide a different level of quality of goods or services if you choose to exercise these rights.

-The right to opt-out of the sale of your personal information.
 You have the right to opt out of the sale of your personal information.
-California law broadly defines sale such that it may include, for example, allowing third parties to receive certain information, such as cookies IP address and/or browsing behaviour, to deliver targeted advertising.
+California law broadly defines sale such that it may include, for example, allowing third parties to receive and use certain information, such as cookies IP address and/or browsing behavior, to deliver targeted advertising.